-Coming up in Melbourne at the end of August is one f the first conferences on Sports Analytics in Australia and this time coming not from a research institution or sporting group but from business itself.
-The agenda and scope looks impressive, as too the supporters.
+Coming up in Melbourne at the end of August is one of the first conferences on Sports Analytics in Australia and this time coming not from a research institution or sporting group but from the business itself.
+The agenda and scope look impressive, as too the supporters.

 Our deputy director(from SABEL Labs) and computer systems expert David Rowlands is keen and has packed his bag already!

 Here are the conference website and agenda